SUBCHAPTER 4.2 - DEALER RELATIONS

 Block 9 - Enter a brief description of the article collected, including the number and size of units collected, product name and any identifying brand and code marks.

-NOTE: Older editions of the FDA 484 do not have a "Cr.
-Cd." box.
-If not, write in "Cr.
-Cd." following the amount.
+NOTE: Older editions of the FDA 484 do not have a "Credit Card." box.
+If using older editions, write "Credit Card" following the sample amount.

 Block 12 - In instances where payment is made for the Sample, whether actually purchased, borrowed or provided at no charge, and there is no Dealer's Affidavit or any other document executed to show the owner's signature for receipt of payment, obtain the signature of the person receiving payment for the sample.